 “Yes, Mama.
 Someone to take care of us.”

 “Oi gottenu.
 I shouldn’t say such things aloud.
 The fates—”

 “Again, the fates?
 Always the fates?”
 If you were too happy, you would attract an einhoreh; if you tried to better yourself, the fates were watching.
-With so much that could never be spoken, there was little left of life to enjoy.
+With so much that could never be spoken, so much that could never be asked, there was little left of life to know or enjoy.
 Even thoughts had to be censored.
 The fates could divine those as well.